chazwatkins/ash_training/README.md

 You can use the builtin terminal.
 Otherwise,I recommend iTerm2.

+### Create database

+`mix setup`

+If you don't have elixir/erlang/postgresql installed, see below.

 ### Installing Erlang/Elixir/Postgresql

 If you already have these installed, you can skip the rest of this document.